flyingcircusio/doc/src/reference/security/backup.rst

 All persistent data of a virtual machine is stored on a central storage cluster.
 The storage cluster is independent of the host that runs the virtual machine.
-The storage cluster keeps the virtual disk in Ceph RADOS Block Device.
+The storage cluster keeps the virtual disk in Ceph RADOS Block Devices.

 We perform backups at the "block layer": the virtual disk is copied as a full image into our backup system, where either the filesystem can be mounted